• Skip to main content

 Mango Pineapple Avocado Protein Smoothie

 This mango pineapple avocado protein smoothie is thick, creamy, and packed with protein!
 Mango and pineapple give it a lovely burst of tangy-sweet flavor, and avocado adds a creamy richness.
-Plant-based protein powder or Greek yogurt make you feel full but light.
+Plant-based protein powder or Greek yogurt make you feel satiated!

 Pineapple mango avocado smoothie in tall glass with steel straw this recipe